WilcoxJ/TSQL/README.md

 # TSQL
-This repo holds useful methods and proofs of concept using Microsoft SQL Server's flavor of SQL
+This repo holds useful methods, examples, and proofs of concept using Microsoft SQL Server's flavor of SQL

  ## Author
  * **Josh Wilcox**